kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/04-css-architecture/01-css-file-architecture.md

 * Make sure to put `cssImport` at very beginning of array
 * `$ gulp watch`
-* View generated css inside `temp` folder and if you see `.large-hero` selector at top, our import of the partial was successful
+* View generated CSS inside `temp` folder and if you see `.large-hero` selector at top, our import of the partial was successful

 ## Create `/assets/styles/base`
 * We will put all of our **global CSS** inside `base` folder